neondatabase/schema-diff-action/README.md

 - `diff` — the SQL schema diff between the `compare_branch` and the `base_branch`.
 - `comment_url` — the URL of the created or updated comment.

-## 🚧 Upcoming features

-- [ ] Split long diffs into multiple comments.
-Context, GitHub has a limit of 65535 characters per comment
-- [✓] Support for two branch comparison instead of comparing with parent
-- [✓] Support for LSN and timestamp fields
-- [✓] Support for branch IDs in addition to branch names